While Trump manages to avoid a concession speech, here’s what one of his most vocal boot-licking sycophants had to say:

 Time and time again I had wondered why Republicans in the US called themselves that.
 But it’s a specific form of republic they have in mind, obviously.
 Funny — and ironic — how the term coined for US practices abroad returns “home”, eh?

 Evidently gerrymandering isn’t sufficient anymore for the Republicans to win and the outdated electoral college from the age of horse coaches being sent to Washington D.C. also doesn’t ensure their victory, despite gerrymandering and other provisions tipping the scale very much in their favor.
-As can be seen on this projections from the NYT from 2016:
+As can be seen on these projections from the NYT from 2016:

 … which I referenced in my blog post four years ago, mere weeks after agreeing with Michael Moore that Trump would win.